-- 9. I have been used to allowing only some of my students a further assessment opportunity, mainly those that have received a Not Achieved grade. - Am I required now to offer it to all of them?
+- 9. I have been used to allowing only some of my students a further assessment opportunity, mainly those that have received a Not Achieved grade.

+Am I required new to offer it to all of them?
+Surely this is going to create major. - Am I required now to offer it to all of them?
 Surely this is going to create major workload and logistical challenges, especially in big schools. - 10.
 If a further assessment opportunity is offered, it must be offered to all students.
 Offering only some students another assessment opportunity is not fair.